wachaon/wes/docs/README.en.md

 wes ps ./sample.ps1
 ```

-You can also directly execute a command by specifying the `--Command` or `-c` option.
+You can also directly execute a command by specifying `--Command` or `-c` option.

 Example of displaying a list of files in the current directory